master-hax/digitalcredentials.dev/docs/requesting-credential/dcql.md

 ## Why is DCQL Needed?

-The development of DCQL addresses several critical limitations in the verifiable credentials ecosystem:
+The development of DCQL addresses several critical limitations in the verifiable digital credentials ecosystem:

 **Complex Query Requirements**: Traditional credential request mechanisms struggled with expressing sophisticated requirements like "provide either a driver's license OR a passport AND proof of address."
 DCQL enables these complex logical relationships through nested query structures with required and from operators.